 Understanding PTEN Inhibition

-The reason that knocking down PTEN had such a profound effect on axon regeneration is that it is a master regulator of cell growth during development.
-As animals are developing, cell growth is driven by a growth promoting molecular pathway (mechanistic target of rapamycin or mTOR).
-As animals mature, growth inhibiting genes turn on to block mTOR to prevent cell overgrowth.
-The most important of these growth-inhibiting genes is PTEN.
+PTEN is a master regulator of cell growth during development.
+As animals are developing, cell growth is driven by a growth promoting mTOR (mechanistic target of rapamycin) pathway.
+As animals mature, growth inhibiting genes such as PTEN turn on to block mTOR to prevent cell overgrowth.
 The unfortunate consequence of growth inhibition in neurons is the loss of ability to regenerate after injury.

 So, the trick to enable regeneration after injury is to use gene targeting techniques to knock down PTEN, which releases “the brakes” on mTOR growth pathway, and reinstates a remarkable ability to regenerate.
 In the initial study by Dr. He’s team, PTEN knockdown was achieved by deleting the gene entirely.
 This was a huge advance in understanding.
 Next came the studies to translate this discovery to a potential therapy.

 In layman’s terms, knockdown of PTEN releases “the brakes” on mTOR, and reinstates a robust regenerative capacity in the nerve cell’s axon, similar to the growth present in early development.